 If you like trekking, you should check out our list of Short Treks in Himachal Pradesh.

 Extend your Kareri Lake trek to include a fun climb to Minkiani Pass.
 You’ll trek to the lake as per the itinerary, and then go beyond to Minkiani Pass.
 Apart from that, as you’re starting at McLeodganj, you can also cover Triund and Indrahar Pass before or after Kareri Lake.
 This extended itinerary takes you to the alpine meadows of Triund from where you’ll be able to see the magnificent spread of the Dhauladhar range and to the high-altitude Indrahar Pass.
 While this trek will challenge your endurance, it will also give you a real mountain experience.

 You start your trek to Kareri Lake through rhododendron and pine forests, crossing bubbling streams and wooden bridges.
 As you ascend higher, you’ll find yourself in the middle of alpine meadows and oak forests.
 The path will get steeper here, and you’ll have to work a bit harder to climb.
-You’ll camp close to gurgling streams, under clear stars.
-When you’re closer to Kareri Lake, the views open up, and you’ll see the Dhauladhar range all around.
+You’ll camp close to gurgling streams, under starry skies.
+When you’re closer to the lake, the views open up, and you’ll see the Dhauladhar range all around.